 - Familiarise yourself with where your underground pipework is located so that you can prevent damage from activities such as gardening.

-Before the cold weather arrives, now is a great time to have your boiler checked and carry out any necessary repairs in time for Winter.
-Technicians are always in higher demand during the cold season, and you don’t want to risk being without heating oil if you experience a problem.
-Click here more information on arranging a service, or finding a local OFTEC technician.
+Before the cold weather arrives, now is a great time to have your boiler checked.
+You also have time to carry out any necessary repairs ready for Winter.
+Technicians are always in higher demand during the cold season, and you don’t want to risk being without heating oil.
+Click here more information on arranging a service, or finding a local OFTEC registered technician.

 It’s also useful to purchase a domestic oil spillage kit and keep a copy of your insurers guide to dealing with spillages and leaks close by in case of emergencies.

-Oil leaks and spillages not only cause financial loss and damage to property, they can also have a serious impact on the environment.
+Oil leaks and spillages not only cause expensive damage to property, they can have a serious impact on the environment.
 Did you know that just 2 litres of oil could seriously pollute the amount of fresh water needed to fill an Olympic sized swimming pool?